-- 9.4 The Secretary must: - a) issue notices and keep minutes of meetings of the Society and the Board, - b) conduct the correspondence of the Society, - have custody of all records and documents of the Society, except those required to be kept by the Treasurer, - d) have custody of the seal of the Society, if any, and - e) maintain the register of members. - 9.5 The Treasurer must: - keep the financial records, including books of account, necessary to comply with the Act, and - b) render financial statements to the Board, members, and others when required. - 9.6 In the absence of the Secretary from a meeting, the Board must appoint another person to act as Secretary. - 9.7 1) The Board may appoint an Executive Director, and determine the remuneration and terms and conditions of employment of that person. - 2) The Executive Director: - a) is an appointed officer, - b) reports to the Board, - c) is responsible for managing the operations of the Society, - d) must work in partnership with the Board to provide leadership to the Society, - e) must inform the Board of major decisions, actions, and plans, - f) may also be titled the General Manager or Chief Executive Officer, and - g) has the right to receive notice of, attend, and speak at, but not to vote at, Board meetings.
+The Treasurer may compensated for being and acting as Treasurer.

+8.7 1) The Board may appoint an Executive Director, and determine the remuneration and terms and conditions of employment of that person.

+- 2) The Executive Director: - a) must be qualified pursuant to section 44 of the Act, - b) is an appointed officer, - c) reports to the Board, - d) is responsible for managing the operations of the Society, - e) must work in partnership with the Board to provide leadership to the Society, - f) must inform the Board of major decisions, actions, and plans, - g) may also be titled the General Manager or Chief Executive Officer, and - h) has the right to receive notice of, attend, and speak at, but not to vote at, Board meetings.